QVCItalia/magento-configurable-auto-pricing/README.md

+Example

-E.g. if I have an item with attributes size and colors then the price can change for every different size or for every different color but not for both.
+if I have an item with attributes size and colors then the price can change for every different size or for every different color but not for both.

-Example of a product non-suitable to this extension:
+A product **non-suitable** to this extension:

 | Product Type | Sku | Attribute Size | Attribute Color | Price |
 | ------------ | --- | --------- | ----- | ----- |